anandg112/CDK-stack-Lambda-Api-Gw/README.md

-# Welcome to your CDK TypeScript project!
+# CDK TypeScript project with AWS lambda and API Gateway

 This is a blank project for TypeScript development with CDK.